spbryan/burger-the-sequel/README.md

 * Digest-Da-Burger: User selects the burger entry that they want to remove and clicks the corresponding "Burp!" button.
 This removes the entry from both the data base and the view.

 ## Technology
-This application was written in JavaScript on NodeJs using Express, Handlebars, and MySQL.
+This application was written in JavaScript on NodeJs using Express, Handlebars, and Sequelizer.

 __NPM Installs__
-* express: ^4.17.1
+* express: ^4.16.3
 * express-handlebars": ^3.1.0
+* mysql2: ^1.6.4
-* mysql: ^2.17.1
+* sequelize: ^4.41.2

 ## Development Role
 Application designed and developed by Sean Bryan as part of a homework assignment for the UNH Full Stack Boot Camp.